KFDtool/KFDtool/README.md

 The KFDtool software supports KFD features through the KFDtool hardware adapter (TWI/3WI/Three Wire Interface), as well as through a IP (UDP) connection (DLI/Data Link Independent interface).

+Keys and groups of keys can be saved to an AES-256 encrypted key container file, which can then be selected and loaded into a target device in one operation.

 Supported Manual Rekeying Features (TIA-102.AACD-A)

 * 2.3.1 Keyload